As a pet parent, you probably have a lot of questions about getting your fur baby vaccinated.

 We’re glad there’s an acronym for this one, since ‘Distemper, Adenovirus, Parainfluenza, and Parvovirus’ is quite a mouthful.
 These are all highly contagious infections and viruses.

 The DAPP shot—some vets use the DHPP, which is essentially the same thing— is considered a core vaccine for all dogs.
-Dr. Liff explains that puppies need this 3 or 4 times during their puppy vaccine series depending on their age.
+Dr. Liff explains that puppies need this three or four times during their puppy vaccine series depending on their age.

 Rabies